cocos/cocos-docs/en/physics/physics-material.md

 - Instanced material: Only used by this collider, modifying this material will not affect other colliders.

-  If a collider's physical material is in a shared state, a new physical material will be generated when `getter` of `material` is called.
+  If a collider's physics material is in a shared state, a new physics material will be generated when `getter` of `material` is called.

-  The following code demonstrates how calling `getter` on a collider changes the material to an instanced state when the physical material is in a shared state.
+  The following code demonstrates how calling `getter` on a collider changes the material to an instanced state when the physics material is in a shared state.

     ```ts
     import { Collider } from 'cc';